kimjarvis/reemote/docs/source/gettingstarted.rst

     None

 The operation Update updates the list of packages on the server.
-The command column shows that the command apk update is wrapped by two apk info commands.
+The command column shows that the command "apk update" is wrapped by two "apk info" commands.
 These allow Update to check for changes to the installed packages.
 Update doesn't change anything so there is a False in the changed column.
-The operation Package installs vim.
-This function changes the list of packages on the host.
-The changed column is flagged True on both the Packages command and the apk add vim operation.
+The commadn installs vim.
+This command changes the list of packages on the host.
+There is a True in the changed colum on both the Packages command and the "apk add vim" operation to indicate that the host was changed.

 .. _gui-example: